stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 ## Clone the Volumes of a Deployment

 Here we are going to clone the volumes of a Deployment.
-At first, we will back up the volumes of a Deployment, then we will restore these volumes into new PVCs.
+At first, we are going to back up the volumes of a Deployment, then we are going to restore these volumes into new PVCs.

 ### Backup

 We are going to deploy a Deployment with two PVCs and generate some sample data in it.
-Then, we will back up these PVCs.
+Then, we are going to back up these PVCs.

 **Deploy Deployment:**